salwaElkaddaoui/DigiCam/README.md

 4. Copy the Raspbian OS image content to your SD Card: `sudo dd bs=4M if=2021-01-11-raspios-buster-armhf-lite.img of=/dev/mmcblk0 conv=fsync status=progress`
 5. Insert the SD Card on you raspberry pi, and power the latter on.

-#### Another method to use on ubuntu
+#### Method 2: Startup Disk Creator
-Use ** Startup Disk Creator ** .
-It is installed by default on ubuntu, I successfully tried it on Ubuntu 18.04.
+** Startup Disk Creator ** is installed by default on ubuntu, I successfully tried it on Ubuntu 18.04.

 - To communicate with the raspberry pi, you can either setup an **ssh connection**, or just **connect a monitor, a mouse and a keyboard to the raspberry pi** and use it as a regular computer (which I did).